facebookresearch/nevergrad/docs/adding_an_algorithm.md

 If the algorithm is not able to handle parallelization (if `ask` cannot be called multiple times consecutively), the `no_parallelization` **class attribute** must be set to `True`.

+As an experimental feature, all optmizers have a `tell_not_asked` method for providing the fitness of points which have not been asked for.
+If you do not want to support this feature, make this method raise a `base.TellNotAskedNotSupportedError`.
+A unit test will make sure that the optimizer either accepts the point or raises this error.

 ### Seeding